ml6team/fondant/README.md

 - Data lineage and experiment tracking
 - Distributed execution, both on and off cluster
 - Support other dataframe libraries such as HF Datasets, Polars, Spark
-- Move reusable components into a decentralized component registry

 - Create datasets of copy-right free data for fine-tuning
 - Create reusable components for bias detection and mitigation